portefaix/portefaix-doc/content/en/docs/homelab/deploy/_index.md

 +++
 title = "Deploying Portefaix"
-description = "Instructions for deploying and deleting Portefaix on Raspberry PI" weight = 30
+description = "Instructions for deploying and deleting Portefaix on Homelab" weight = 30
 +++